IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 ### **Prototype Testing**

-We conducted extensive testing of our prototype to ensure reliability and performance.
-The testing phase involved evaluating the models' accuracy, the application's responsiveness, and overall system stability.
-Also, we created CI/CD pipelines based on **Gradle** and **CMake** building for different operating systems to improve testing
+The testing phase involved evaluating the models' accuracy and desktop app testing.
+They are working really well, with high accuracy.
+Moreover, we tried the desktop application, and unsatisfied with screen space waste, that we will make adjustments Also, we created CI/CD pipelines based on **Gradle** and **CMake** building for different operating systems to improve testing
 In plans, CI/CD pipelines for deployment using GitHub Releases